HcashOrg/Hx-Doc/docs/wallets/hxindicator-setup.md

 ![HXIndicator open screen](/img/wallets/hxindicator/indicator-open.png)

-!!! info "The default path is:%appdata%\HXIndicator_test\chaindata,you can select a path that you want to store the chaindata,make sure that path has enough disk space."
+!!! info "The default path is:%AppData%\HXIndicator_1.1.0\chaindata,you can select a path that you want to store the chaindata,make sure that path has enough disk space."

 Then click **Next**.